The Price Is Right: Taping

-Except for the 30th Anniversary Special, which was taped at Harrah's Rio in Las Vegas, Nevada, The Price Is Right has been taped in Studio 33 in Television City Studios in Los Angeles, California, for its entire run.
+For the first 51 seasons (1972–2023), except for the 2002 30th Anniversary Special, which was taped at Harrah's Rio in Las Vegas, Nevada, The Price Is Right was taped in Studio 33 at Television City in the Fairfax district of Los Angeles.
 The studio, which is also used for other television productions, was renamed the Bob Barker Studio in the host's honor on the ceremonial 5,000th episode taped in March 1998.
 When Carey became host, there was talk of the show traveling in the future.
 The program is usually produced in about an hour, although if there is a guest involved, some tapings will last longer because of question and answer sessions by the audience and the guest, which the host usually moderates.
 Typically, the show tapes two episodes per day (mid-day and late afternoon tapings) with Monday through Wednesday tapings.
 The program is taped in advance of its airdate.
-For example, the show broadcast on February 28, 2008, was taped on January 16.
+For example, the show broadcast on February 28, 2008, was taped on January 16, 2008.
 After resuming tapings in October 2020 following a pandemic-related delay, starting in season 49 (taped behind closed doors with pandemic restrictions with a late start and accelerated taping), three episodes were taped each day, normally with three taping days per week (Sunday through Tuesday, with a morning, midday, and afternoon session).
 As with many other shows that start production in the summer, the lead time varies during the season, as many as fifteen weeks to as little as one day.
 The audience is entertained by the announcer before taping begins and in case of guests, the guest will answer questions from the audience.
 After the taping session, there is a drawing for a door prize.
+Since Carey took over as host, the show's schedule calls for 190 episodes (38 weeks) in daytime, from late September to Independence Day (July 4), and currently 12 episodes in primetime.